Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/types-of-resources.md

 * **Definition Configuration:** Resources can be marked as inherited at the project blueprint level as well as at the child environment level.
 * **Multi-Dependent Support:** If multiple dependent environments exist, each child inherits from its designated base is the resource is marked as inherited at the project blueprint level.
-* **Dependent-Child Relationship:** Child environments automatically inherit the resource instance from their respective parent environment
+* **Dependent-Child Relationship:** Child environments automatically inherit the resource instance from their respective base environment
 * **No Separate Deployment:** Inherited resources are not deployed separately for child environments

 **Example Scenario:**